pyOpenSci/handbook/organization/external-communication.md

 # External Communications

 pyOpenSci uses a multitude of platforms for external communication, in order to both maintain communication with our current community, as well as grow our community.
 Our external communications fall under the broad categories of email, the pyOpenSci blog, pyOpenSci newsletters, and social media platforms.
-This section details each of those broad categories, as well as the specific platforms used within each, and provides relevant links and insights into the purpose, strategy, and associated processes for each platform.
+This section details each of those broad categories, as well as the specific platforms used within each.
+It also provides relevant links and insights into the purpose, strategy, and associated processes for each platform.

 ## Email